 Unengaged means there are definitely no missionaries, and in all likelihood no outreach, no church, no Christian materials, and few, if any, Bibles in these people groups

-To make, not just a convert, but a disciple of Jesus requires the Scriptures to be available in the mother tongue.
-Wycliffe Bible Translators reports that of the approximately 6,800+ living languages, about 2,000 have definite translation need.
-That means for mother-tongue speakers of those 2,000 languages no Scripture exists at all.
-They may have limited access in trade or major languages, but no access in their heart language.
-Of course the languages with the larger number of speakers have been translated but even many millions do not have the Scriptures in their mother-tongue.
+That means for mother-tongue speakers of those 1,800 languages no Scripture exists at all.
+They may have limited access to the Scriptures in trade or major languages, but no access in their heart language.
+Of course the languages with the larger number of speakers have been translated but many millions of individuals still do not have the Scriptures in their mother-tongue.

-86% of all Hindus, Muslims and Buddhists do not know a Christian.
+87% of all Hindus, Muslims and Buddhists have limited, if any, contact with a Christian.

-A recent study sought to determine the level of contact between Christians and non-Christians.
+A recent study by the Center for the Study of Global Christianity sought to determine the level of contact between Christians and non-Christians.
 Here are some of the startling findings:

 For every dollar of Christian resources less than one penny is directed at reaching unreached peoples.

 The Atlas of Global Christianity based on the World Christian Database defines an "evangelized person" as "An individual who has had adequate opportunity or opportunities to hear the Gospel and respond to it, whether he responds positively or negatively".
 Using this definition the Atlas breaks the globe into World A, B, C where World A is considered the unevangelized.
-As of 2010, the Atlas suggests there are 2,026,000,000 individuals in World A. Atlas p.
+The Atlas suggests there are over 2,000,000,000 (2 billion) individuals in World A. Atlas p.
 312-313

 As Ralph Winter aptly stated "The task of identifying and penetrating the remaining unreached peoples — the great challenge of "discipling all the nations" — still lies before us.
 But we are assured in Scripture that God will be worshipped by "a great multitude that no one could count, from every nation, tribe, people and language."
 We are within range of penetrating every people group on the planet with the light of the gospel with more momentum than ever before in history.
 Be a part of it — find a place of historic significance in declaring "His glory among the nations!"